codeceptjs/CodeceptJS/docs/custom-helpers.md

 ```

 Helpers are ES6 classes inherited from [corresponding abstract class](https://github.com/Codeception/CodeceptJS/blob/master/lib/helper.js).
-Generated Helper will be added to `codecept.conf.js` config.
+Generated Helper will be added to `codecept.conf.js` config file.
 It should look like this:

 ```js
 const Helper = codecept_helper;